Magnus

 Saturdays 2:00pm to 4:00pm+ SLT

-Places: I co-own the Highlands of Scotland, 6 sims comprising of Inverness, Urquhart, Loch Ness, Beauly, Dornoch and Glen Coe
+I co-own the Highlands of Scotland, 6 sims comprising of Inverness, Beauly, Urquhart, Dornoch and the Hebrides.

 Highlands of Scotland Calendar